 German Railways

-As lead of the UX community at Deutsche Bahn, Jennifer Lange built up the strategic communication work of the User Experience Council.
+As Lead of UX Communication & Community at DB Fernverkehr, Jennifer Lange built up the strategic communication work of the User Experience Council.
 In order to enable topic-centered communication, she was instrumental in mapping UX communication with all its target groups, strategic goals and tonalities in Scompler .
-Since July 2025, she has been responsible for topic-centered strategies and operational innovations in IT projects at Deutsche Bahn as Senior IT Project Manager.
+She was able to set up her first newsroom for the Skydeck Innovation Lab at DB Systel.
+Today, she contributes her expertise to strategic communications work at DB Cargo Logistics.

 Jennifer, what is your mission at Deutsche Bahn UX - and what topics do you talk about?

-Jennifer Lange: "DB UX has set itself the goal of breaking down the silos of the various DB business areas - because we are one Deutsche Bahn and want to show it.
+Jennifer Lange: "DB UX has set itself the goal of breaking down the silos of the various DB business areas - because we are one Deutsche Bahn and we want to show it.
 That's why we want to anchor the visibility and impact of user-centered product development internally within the Group in the long term.
 The area of responsibility ranges from our product and the expansion of tools to ongoing collaboration with other business areas and even European networking.
-Our mission: We empower and inspire outstanding digital solutions that get people excited about the sustainable mobility of the future.

-How have you integrated Scompler into your communications work?
+ow did you integrate Scompler into your communication work?

 Jennifer: "Before we started the communication planning in Scompler , we did a big analysis of our entire strategy, a kind of all-round analysis.